angus4718/angus4718/README.md

 MS Computational Finance @ Carnegie Mellon University
 -----------------------------------------------------

 Welcome to my GitHub!
 I am currently pursuing a Master of Science in Computational Finance at Carnegie Mellon University.
-I also hold a Bachelor of Science in Quantitative Finance with a minor in Mathematics from the Chinese University of Hong Kong, graduating with First Class Honors and a GPA of 3.8/4.0.
+I also hold a Bachelor of Science in Quantitative Finance with a minor in Mathematics from the Chinese University of Hong Kong, graduating with First Class Honors.

 I am passionate about quantitative finance and applying mathematical and computational techniques to solve real-world problems.
 My repositories showcase projects ranging from trading strategies and financial modeling to algorithmic problem-solving and educational tools.